hemananthaws/Python/README.md

-# Python
+# pythonTutorial
-All about Python
+This is a guide for Basic and Intermediate Python Programming Course